 Although there are more classes of vertebrates, like mammals and reptiles, the majority of animals in the world are invertebrates, like insects, that make up an estimated 97% of all species on the planet!

-Since going deeply into every group of animals within each class is beyond the scope of this article I will focus on the 5 main classes within the vertebrates and 3 in the invertebrates:
+Going deeply into every group of animals within each class is beyond the scope of this article.
+So I will focus on the 5 main classes within the vertebrates and 3 in the invertebrates:

 Mammals: dog, tiger, rabbit, deer